 Head Coach - Caleb Porter

-Porter also served as the head coach of the U.S. U-23 Men’s National Team during 2012 CONCACAF Olympic qualifying and spent three years as an assistant coach on the U.S. U-18 National Team from 2009-11.
-Prior to joining Akron, Porter was an assistant coach for six years (2000-05) at Indiana University, helping the school make six NCAA tournament appearances, win back-to-back national championships in 2003 and 2004 and claim five Big Ten Conference titles.
+Porter’s coaching career also includes time as the head coach of the U.S. U-23 Men’s National Team during 2012 CONCACAF Olympic qualifying and he spent three years as an assistant coach on the U.S. U-18 National Team from 2009-11.
+Prior to joining Akron, Porter was an assistant coach for six years (2000-05) at Indiana University.

 Porter graduated from Indiana in 1998 with a degree in sports management.
 He and his wife, Andrea, have three children – two sons, Colin and Jake, and a daughter, Stella Jane.